PacoVK/antora-confluence/README.md

 | confluence-space | The Confluence space key to publish the pages to     | **required**      |
 | editorVersion    | The Confluence editor version to use to create pages | v1 (default) / v2 |

+### Authentication

+The plugin uses the `CONFLUENCE_USERNAME` and `CONFLUENCE_PASSWORD` to authenticate with the Confluence API.
+You can set these values in the environment variables.

 #### Logging

 You can set the log level of the plugin by setting the `LOG_LEVEL` environment variable.
 The following levels are available: